oucs-teaching/cosc349-labs/lab12.md

 ## Permissions if using Vagrant for deployment

 :::info
-Note that it is absolutely not required that you use Vagrant to deploy your application to the cloud.
+:bulb: Note that it is absolutely **not required** that you use Vagrant to deploy your application to the cloud.
 :::

 However, if you do use Vagrant to deploy your application to the cloud remember that your provisioning script will be running as `root` whereas if you `ssh` into an EC2 instance that you've provisioned, then you will be running as `ubuntu` or whatever the default user is for the operating system AMI that you're deploying.

 One useful approach is to run scripts as user `ubuntu` from your Vagrant provisioning scripting.
 The `su` command can be used to do this.

-Looking at Vagrantfiles I've used in the past for research work, I see lines such as—
+Looking at `Vagrantfile`s I've used in the past for research work, I see lines such as—
 ```
 su -c "echo 'run some shell script'; ./some-shell-script.sh" ubuntu
 ```